paylayio/paylayio.github.io/getting-started/tutorial.md

 #### 2.2.
 Call PaymentRequest
 Find the `POST /api/Payment` endpoint to create a new payment.

-The `PaymentRequest` and `PaymentRequestResponse` schemas are well-documented in the Swagger tool.
+The `PaymentRequest` and `PaymentRequestResponse` schemas ares well-documented in the Swagger tool.